laravel/docs/validation.md

     'email' => 'unique:App\Models\User,email_address'

 The `column` option may be used to specify the field's corresponding database column.
-If the `column` option is not specified, the field name will be used.
+If the `column` option is not specified, the name of the field under validation will be used.

     'email' => 'unique:users,email_address'

 **Custom Database Connection**

 Occasionally, you may need to set a custom connection for database queries made by the Validator.
-As seen above, setting `unique:users` as a validation rule will use the default database connection to query the database.
-To override this, specify the connection and the table name using "dot" syntax:
+To accomplish this, you may prepend the connection name to the table name:

     'email' => 'unique:connection.users,email_address'

 **Forcing A Unique Rule To Ignore A Given ID:**

-Sometimes, you may wish to ignore a given ID during the unique check.
-For example, consider an "update profile" screen that includes the user's name, e-mail address, and location.
-You will probably want to verify that the e-mail address is unique.
-However, if the user only changes the name field and not the e-mail field, you do not want a validation error to be thrown because the user is already the owner of the e-mail address.
+Sometimes, you may wish to ignore a given ID during unique validation.
+For example, consider an "update profile" screen that includes the user's name, email address, and location.
+You will probably want to verify that the email address is unique.
+However, if the user only changes the name field and not the email field, you do not want a validation error to be thrown because the user is already the owner of the email address in question.

 To instruct the validator to ignore the user's ID, we'll use the `Rule` class to fluently define the rule.
 In this example, we'll also specify the validation rules as an array instead of using the `|` character to delimit the rules:

+    use Illuminate\Support\Facades\Validator;
     use Illuminate\Validation\Rule;

     Validator::make($data, [